mahita2104/SoilFertilityML/README.md

  - Renamed columns and attributes for clarity.
  - Assured length of column and attribute unit is same
  - Created a new dataframe with the following changes
+ - Outlier Detection Using Boxplots:
+   - Utilized boxplots to identify outliers in numerical columns.
+   - Visualized data distribution, interquartile range, and outliers.
+   - Considered different approaches for handling outliers as needed
 ## Exploratory Data Analysis
  - Data Visualization using pairplots
   ![](https://github.com/mahita2104/SoilFertilityML/blob/main/Visualization_plots/pairplot.png)